ivaan1992/Clone_TNW_Project/README.txt

 This is my second web page clone.
 It was made only with CSS and HTML.

-file:///home/ivan/Documentos/Project%202/images/screenshot-P2_modificada.png
+/home/ivan/Documentos/Project 2/images/Screenshot-P2.png

-This is my first web page cloned.
+This is my second project.
+It shows us different sizes.
 I made it only with HTML & CSS.
-This project focus give many sizes to a web page.

 Built With
 -HTML & CSS